-As discussed above, students who commit a "Big 3" violation may be remanded to an IAES, and in some instances must be remanded to an IAES.
-In less frequent circumstances, students who pose a threat to the health and safety of a school community or students who have had habitual disciplinary incidents will also be remanded to an IAES as outlined above.
-However, many students who may exhibit a major behavioral outburst, pose a minimal threat, or who demonstrate a habitual pattern of behavior violations will remain at their zoned school.
-For students and others who present with a myriad of challenging behaviors, the goal of the District is to support these students so that they can become moresuccessful academically, socially and behaviorally at their zoned school.
-To accomplish this, behavioral support planning and implementation, infusing restorative practices, and monitoring of progress, must take place.
+As discussed above, students who commit a "Big 3" violation may be remanded to an IAES, and in someinstances must be remanded to an IAES.
+In less frequent circumstances, students who pose a threat to the health and safety of a school community or students who have had habitual disciplinary incidents who are deemed to be a Habitual Disciplinary Problem will also be remanded to an IAES as outlined above.
+However, many students who may exhibit a major behavioral outburst, pose a minimal threat, or who demonstrate a habitual pattern of behavior violationswill remain at their zoned school.
+For students and others who present with a myriad of challenging behaviors, the goal of the District is to support these students so that they can become moresuccessful academically, socially, and behaviorally at their zoned school.
+To accomplish this, behavioral support planning and implementation, infusing restorative practices, and monitoring of progress, should take place.
 Documentation of this planning and implementation must be included in the MTSS tab in Infinite Campus.

-As part of our District's comprehensive MTSS process, a school can reach out to the Office of Strategies and request support in working with a child.
-In most instances, children in this circumstance should have already been part of the school's MTSS process and are receiving Tier II or III behavioral interventions (see the Appendix for typical Tier II & III interventions.)
-With parent permission, and with District support a student's behavioral patterns may be evaluated with the intent of building a positive intervention plan.
-In accordance with state and federal guidelines, the District has determined that a Functional Behavioral Assessment(FBA) be used to evaluate behavioral patterns and to formulate a function-based plan of support (see the Appendix for more information regarding the FBA/PTR process.)
-When considering students withdisabilities, additional measures may apply.
+As part of our District's comprehensive MTSS process, a school can reach out to our MTSS-SEL Department or to the Division of Behavioral Hearings and Placements and request support in working with a child.
+In most instances, children in this circumstance should have already been part of the schools MTSS process and are receiving Tier II or III behavioral interventions (see the Appendix for typical Tier II & III interventions.)
+With parent permission, and with District support a student's behavioral patterns may be evaluated with the intent of building an intervention plan.
+In accordance with state and federal guidelines, the District has determined that a Functional Behavioral Assessment(FBA) be used to evaluate behavioral patterns and to formulate a function-based plan of support (seethe Appendix for more information regarding the FBA/PTR process.)
+When considering students with disabilities, additional measures may apply.

 If an individual case may require a variety of District supports and support from external agencies, support will be coordinated through our District Intervention Assistance Team (DIAT).
 DIAT is a central office structure that mimics school-based Intervention Assistance Teams (IAT) or MTSS Teams that provides professional consultation, resources, coordination of services support to schools.
-Our general philosophy is as follows.
-Once a school, through use of it's IAT, has determined that it has exhausted all of its available supports and interventions to assist a child, the school should refer the child to DIAT.
+Once a school, through use of its IAT, has determined that it has exhausted all of its available supports and interventions to assist a child, the school should refer the child to DIAT.

 To refer a student to DIAT, school administration can access an electronic referral form through the MTSS-SEL school district website.
 In completing the form, the school answers a handful of questions that will be reviewed by the DIAT team prior to the meeting.
-Although weekly membership varies slightly, the DIAT team typically includes representatives from the following District departments and outside agencies: MTSS-SEL, Counseling, School Psychology, Intervention, Special Education, the County Department of Human Services, the County Department of Juvenile Services, and the Children's Cabinet.
-DIAT meets weekly, typically on Friday mornings.
+Although weekly membership varies slightly, the DIAT team typically includes representatives from the following District departments and outside agencies: MTSS-SEL, Counseling, School Psychology, Intervention, Special Education, the CountyDepartment of Human Services, the County Department of Juvenile Services, and the Children's Cabinet.DIAT meets weekly, typically on Friday mornings.
 The referral form used to request DIAT services can also be used to request attendance services, behavioral support, hearing and transition support and mental health supports.